 Planning to study abroad?
-Your program may require a physical exam and/or vaccines, and you can get both done at the Student Health Center.
+Your program may require a physical exam and/or vaccines, and you can get both done at the Center for Student Health and Well-Being.
 Basic physical exams are free and offered by appointment Tuesday through Friday from 1:30 - 4:30 p.m.

 If you need a physical exam prior to studying abroad:

-- Make an appointment at the Student Health Center as soon as possible, so you do not miss your deadline.
+- Make an appointment at the Center for Student Health and Well-Being as soon as possible, so you do not miss your deadline.

 - Obtain the proper forms/paperwork from your study abroad program, and complete the personal information portion of the form prior to your appointment (name, birthday, health history, etc.).